joecupano/SIGpi/README.md

 ### Fresh Node Install

-This is for headless SDR servers and can run on RPI 3 B+ Follow the same instructions as for the impatient but add **node* as an option
+This is for headless SDR servers
+Follow the same instructions as for Full Install but add **node* as an option to last command

 ```
 ./SIGpi_installer.sh node
 ```
-This will install RTLTCP, SoapySDRServer, and SDRangelsrv as options
+This will install RTLTCP, SoapySDRServer, and SDRangelsrv

 ### Update Packages on existing 5.X Install